Generic name: Progesterone Vaginal 8% Gel [ proe-JES-ter-one ]

 - Tell all of your health care providers that you take progesterone vaginal 8% gel.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Avoid driving and doing other tasks or actions that call for you to be alert until you see how progesterone vaginal 8% gel affects you.

 - If you have an allergy to any type of nuts or seeds, talk with your doctor.

 - If you have high blood sugar (diabetes), talk with your doctor.
 This medicine may raise blood sugar.

 - Blood clots have happened with progesterone vaginal 8% gel.
+These clots have included heart attack, stroke, and clots in the leg, lung, or eye.
+Sometimes blood clots can be deadly.
 Tell your doctor if you have ever had a blood clot.
 Talk with your doctor.

 - Talk with your doctor if you will need to be still for long periods of time like long trips, bedrest after surgery, or illness.
 Not moving for long periods may raise your chance of blood clots.